apalhinha/mordor/frodo.md

 | Rauros to Mt Doom | 30 | 756 | 470 | -/- |

 These and many other tracks are available in the [Éowin challenge](http://home.insightbb.com/~eowynchallenge/Walk/walk.html){:target="_blank"}
-including the return to Bag End, or other paths followed by their fellows.
+including the return to Bag End, or other paths followed by their friends.

 ---